Year 7 catch-up premium

 - Where appropriate, some students access interventions to support them with their English and/or mathematics.
 Students are withdrawn from some lessons for small group interventions in numeracy and/or literacy.
 They are never withdrawn from their English or mathematics lessons

-- Fresh Start – A phonic based reading programme specifically for KS3 students with weak reading skills – duration 12 months
+- IDL – A phonics, spelling and punctuation based online reading programme specifically for KS3 students with weak reading skills – duration up to 12 months

-- Booster Reading – an intensive reading programme with a focus on fluency and comprehension to improve understanding of texts and written responses – duration up to 12 months
+- Reading box comprehension – an intensive reading programme with a focus on fluency and comprehension to improve understanding of texts and written responses – duration up to 12 months

 |Total number of students eligible for catch up funding|